yuvraj-05828/lab-react-counter-app-boilerplate/README.md

 ![](https://s3.ap-south-1.amazonaws.com/kalvi-education.github.io/front-end-web-development/counter-app-ss.png)

-**NOTE:** The design need to be exactly the same, but the structure must be same.
+**NOTE:** The design need not be exactly the same, but the structure must be same.
 The structure should be as follows:

 1. Name of the app --> `Counter App`
 2. Below the name of the app, the `counter` should be displayed.